Bayernatoor/btc_self_custody/src/faqs/general/general_faq02.md

 &nbsp;

-Bitcoin allows you to store your energy and time in a decentralized, censorship resistant, borderless, scarce and finite bearer asset backed by <ins><a href="https://medium.com/bitcoin-tech-talk/the-anatomy-of-proof-of-work-98c85b6f6667" target="_blank" rel="noopener noreferrer">Proof of Work.</a></ins>
+Bitcoin allows you to store your energy and time in a decentralized, censorship resistant, borderless and scarce bearer asset backed by <ins><a href="https://medium.com/bitcoin-tech-talk/the-anatomy-of-proof-of-work-98c85b6f6667" target="_blank" rel="noopener noreferrer">Proof of Work.</a></ins>